marcopaz/pyjo/README.md

 > Python JSON Objects

-Dead simple (~250 LOC) library to easily specify, serialize, and deserialize models in Python.
+Library to easily specify and (de)serialize data models in Python.

 ## Install